aboutjax/goneriding/src/posts/12-chapter2-taiwan-travel-3/12-chapter2-taiwan-travel-3.md

 Immediately after we made a right turn after the tunnel, the road kicked straight up to a whopping 11%, and stayed there.
 It was like staring at a merciless wall.
 I found myself looking away at what's ahead, staring at my handlebar was far less intimidating.

 The hairpins here were the steepest I have ever ridden, sometimes at 20% at certain areas, where I had to do the delicate balance of wheelie vs. spinning out.
+To make things even harder, climbing at high altitude made breathing harder, and my heart rate peaked only at 160.
+Each pedal felt heavier than usual.
 Fortunately Terence was my climbing buddy for the day, I don't know how he's doing this on a size 28 cassette, bloody insane.

 <div class='c-photo-cluster'>
 <image-zoom caption="Terence, my climbing buddy."><img src='Chapter2_TW_day4-57.jpg'/></image-zoom>